Badge - National College for DUI Defense

 FREE Lawyer Consultation, FREE PDF Copy of Mr. Head’s Book: Protect Your Right to Drive

 3. Our three award-winning Georgia lawyers near me offer 24-7 availability.
-In some DUI cases, our legal advice can help you get released from jail, and help prospective clients with other emergencies.
+In some DUI cases, our legal advice can help you get released from jail and help prospective clients with other emergencies.

 This offer for FREE legal advice given during our no-cost free consultation lawyer meeting can also help you protect the right to drive.
 Remember that your driver’s license is at risk in most DUI arrests.
-WARNING: This administrative suspension time frame is VERY SHORT, so call us immediately after your DUI arrest before time runs out!

 Check Your GA Driver's License Status After a DUI Conviction to make sure your license is still valid.
 You only have 30 days post-arrest to file an appeal of your GA driver's license suspension for up to one year.